adrs0049/funpy/ReadMe.md

    ```

 6. Remove dependency to jax, it's rather irritating.
+7. Deal with boundary conditions of operators not being savable!
-7. Improve `sympy` code, in particular fix the "compilation" of non-local equations.
+8. Improve `sympy` code, in particular fix the "compilation" of non-local equations.
-8. Complete continuation code in this repository.
+9. Complete continuation code in this repository.
-9. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
+10. Clean-up the many bolted on features in the main operator class, collocators, and nonlinear solvers.
-10. Lazy evaluations of arithmetic operations?
+11. Lazy evaluations of arithmetic operations?
 How to implement something like this in python?
 Is it even possible?
-11. Lots of other things need fixing and improving!
+12. Lots of other things need fixing and improving!
+13. Replace the slow QR based Newton-Gauss solver with one based on the Schur trick and iterative solvers.

 Functions
 -------------------